-There are new and revised standards and interpretations in issue that are not yet effective, and there are no plans to early adopt.
-These include the following standards and interpretations that could be applicable to the business of the Company, and may have an impact on future financial statements.
-The impact of initial application of the following standards has not been assessed as at the date of authorisation of the annual financial statements, and will be applied for years ending after 31 December 2014:
+There are new and revised standards in issue that are not yet effective and that the Company has no plans to early adopt.
+These include the following standards that could be applicable to the business of the Company, and may have an impact on future financial statements.
+Except for preliminary assessments in respect of IFRS 9, the impact of initial application of the following standards has not been assessed as at the date of authorisation of the annual financial statements.